coqlover/seaverify/README.md

 ✅ lambda before, after: before.lp_token_mint.supply() <= after.lp_token_mint.supply()
 ```

+## Installation

++ Clone this repository: `git clone github.com/coqlover/seaverify`
++ Install python-z3: `pip3 install z3-solver`

 ## Usage

-To try it, you probably need Z3, and then clone this repo and execute any file of the folder example: `python3 examples/calculator.py`
+To just try it, run any file of the folder examples.
+For instance: `python3 examples/calculator.py`

-To add seaverify to your project, here are the steps:
+To add seaverify to your project, I haven't tested yet, but here are the steps:

 + Clone this repository in your project: `git clone https://github.com/coqlover/seaverify`
 + Replace the seahorse prelude by mine: `from seahorse.prelude import *` by `from seaverify.prelude import *`